omidmeh/ddc-challenge-1/README.md

 3. The toolchain creation page opens.
 Enter a new name for your toolchain.

+   Take note of the Region that shows up for you under **Select Region** we will need to use this region in a later section.
+Your region might not be *Dallas* as the toolchain tries to select the region closest to you.

 ![new name](images/newName.png)

 4. Click on **Delivery Pipeline** in the *Tool Integrations* section.
 You will need to update your pipeline configuration settings.